 Hello.
 Thank you for being here!

-Frack Free Future is now a global movement of thousands of individuals, communities and interest groups, and we're so glad that you're part of it.
-If you have queries, requests for further information you can check out our resource page here, but don't hesitate to request for more information if you think there's something missing!
-If you would like to get involved, please fill you details out below and we’ll be in touch with you soon.Send message
+Frack Free Future is now a global movement of thousands of individuals, communities, and interest groups, and we're so glad that you're part of it.
+If you have a question or would like to get involved, please fill your details out below and we’ll be in touch!Send message

 Through the Frack Free Future alliance, we work closely with farmers and local communities to prevent unconventional gas and fracking from threatening their homes and livelihoods, and contaminating our State’s water supply with dangerous chemicals.

 This is why we were horrified to discover that despite being opposed to it, many Western Australians have been inadvertently supporting the unconventional gas industry - as Alinta Energy customers.

 Alinta Energy supplies 84% of WA’s homes with piped gas , but what Alinta are not telling their customers is that they have already signed a gas supply contract with fracking company AWE, and our gas bills are helping to support plans for WA’s first industrial scale gas fracking operation in the Irwin area.

 But with so much offshore gas in WA, there’s no need to risk the consequences of unconventional gas.